vkbo/novelWriter/docs/source/project_references.rst

 *******************

 In novelWriter there are no forms or tables to fill in to define the characters, locations and other elements of your story.
-Instead, you can mark your :term:`project notes` as representing these story elements by creating a :term:`tag`.
+Instead, you create :term:`project notes` which you can mark as representing these story elements by creating a :term:`tag`.
 Whenever you want to link a piece of your story to a note defining a story element, like a character, you create a :term:`reference` back to that tag.
 You can also cross-link your project notes in the same way.

 This is perhaps one of the features that makes novelWriter different from other, similar applications.
-It is therefore not always obvious to new users how this is supposed to work, so this chapter hopes to explains in more detail how to use the tags and references system.
+It is therefore not always obvious to new users how this is supposed to work, so this chapter hopes to explain in more detail how to use this tags and references system.

 .. tip::
    If you find the Tags and Reference system difficult to follow just from reading this chapter,